Biography

 She currently serves as Associate Director of the Augusta Savage Gallery at the University of Massachusetts Amherst, where she curates exhibitions and programs that advance cultural equity and support underrepresented artists.
 In this role, she develops residencies, partnerships, and curatorial projects aligned with the Fine Arts Center’s mission to expand access and representation in the arts.

-As the founder and curator of Casey Contemporary, a Washington-based curatorial initiative, she has advised and organized exhibitions and artist programs featuring Shaunte Gates, Lex Marie, Mike Easton, and Jamilla Okubo, among others.
+As the founder and curator of Casey Contemporary, a curatorial initiative, she has advised, participated, and organized exhibitions and artist programs.
 Her curatorial practice bridges institutional frameworks and grassroots art communities, building new models for artist visibility, collector engagement, and Black creative legacy.